bjaggi/flinksql-int-test/README.md

 ### Test Folder Contents
 Each test directory contains:
-- `drop_tables(📁)`: This can have miltiple files of sql, all will be exected to drop that flink table/s(refer sample structure).
+- `drop_tables(📁)`: This can have multiple files of sql, all will be executed to drop that flink table/s([refer sample structure](https://github.com/bjaggi/flinksql-int-test/tree/code_with_generic_framework/src/main/resources/execute_tests/products.price-current-release)).
-- `create_tables📁`: This can have miltiple files of sql, all will be exected to create flink table/s(refer sample structure).
+- `create_tables📁`: This can have multiple files of sql, all will be executed to create flink table/s([refer sample structure](https://github.com/bjaggi/flinksql-int-test/tree/code_with_generic_framework/src/main/resources/execute_tests/products.price-current-release)).
 - `insert_data.sql`: Test data INSERT statements
+- `execute_query.sql`: The real test query.
 - `expected_op.csv`: Expected output data for validation

 ## Test Flow